-The Equality Act (2010) aims to make sure all people are treated fairly, particularly people who have protected characteristics (age, disability, sex, gender reassignment, pregnancy and maternity, sexual orientation, marriage and civil partnership, religion / belief, and, race).
+The Equality Act (2010) aims to make sure all people are treated fairly, particularly people who have Protected Characteristics (age, disability, sex, gender reassignment, pregnancy and maternity, sexual orientation, marriage and civil partnership, religion / belief, and, race).
 Sometimes, people with Protected Characteristics need support given in a different way or they need extra support to have the same outcomes as other people.
 They might also be more likely to have particular health and social care needs.

 Some people experience poverty and poor social circumstances; this can affect anyone but can affect people with Protected Characteristics more.
 This can make it even harder for them to have the same life chances as other people.
-From April 2018 the Equality Act (2010) introduced the Fairer Scotland Duty to help make sure Scotland is a fair place to live by acting to tackle poverty, reduce inequality and build a fairer and more inclusive Scotland.
+From April 2018, the Fairer Scotland Duty was introduced to help make sure Scotland is a fair place to live by acting to tackle poverty, reduce inequality and build a fairer and more inclusive Scotland.